 The statistically significant improvements were roughly half a letter grade (+0.42 and +0.46 on a 0–4 scale with 4.0 being an A) for Arizona State University (fully online) and Miami Dade College respectively (blended/hybrid), and +0.26 for Mohave Community College (blended/hybrid).

-The Inspark Teaching Network in partnership with Smart Sparrow and Arizona State University's Center for Education Through Exploration is reimagining science education by providing you Smart Courses that allow you to effectively teach with rich interactive and adaptive learning experiences that improve scientific reasoning and spark curiosity.
+The Inspark Science Network in partnership with Smart Sparrow and Arizona State University's Center for Education Through Exploration is reimagining science education by providing you Smart Courses that allow you to effectively teach with rich interactive and adaptive learning experiences that improve scientific reasoning and spark curiosity.

 Get access to course